What is Cigar

 It is a good quality leaf with high tensile strength which holds the filler.
 Two to four leaves of filler tobacco are laid end to end and rolled into the binder leaf.

-Filler with a binder is termed as a bunch.
+A filler with a binder is termed a bunch.
 Usually, these are tobacco leaves chosen as wrappers but rejected because of the holes and blemishes.